nicorac/bcr-gui/README.md

 - It **does not need Internet access** at all. \
   _NOTE:_ this may change in the future if an auto-update feature will be added, but actually the app can't send/receive anything to/from internet.

 - _(optional)_ It needs **Contacts** permission to update recordings names with contacts or create new contacts for recordings from unknown callers.
-Feel free to **deny** this permission: app will remember you how to enable it whthe next time you use a feature that requires it.
+Feel free to **deny** the permission: app will remember you how to enable it the next time you use a feature requiring it.

 ## What's working/missing?